 Tasting Notes Next some kind of simple tasting notes, one sheet if, and only if you feel it appropriate.
 You would not want to use something as intense as Rick's Value Score.
 Again if this is your first time, I would think it not wise.

 Food Also, I will leave the food (if any) up to you.
 You know what of party you are throwing.
-Maybe it is after dinner and you will have finger snacks, maybe you arranged something where everyone brings an entrée.
+Maybe it is after dinner and you will have finger snacks; maybe you arranged something where everyone brings an entrée.
 I just want to say be sure that people are tasting wine on a full stomach.
 I will add that you minimally should have bread/crackers with some neutral tasting cheese as a "palate cleanser".
 Cut the cheese up and serve it with bread/crackers or just toothpicks.
+You don't want people drinking on an empty stomach.
+It is bad form with any party.

 Water Provide your tasters with water so that they can rinse their glasses between wines and keep themselves hydrated.
 (Dehydration leads to headaches the next day and you wouldn't want your guests to remember you with a headache).